Channel Coding for Gaussian Channels with Multifaceted Power Constraints: Introduction

 where $P_e(n, R, \Gamma)$ is the minimum average error probability over all block codes with rate $R$, blocklength $n$ and power $\Gamma$, and $C(\Gamma)$ is the well-known capacity of the channel:

 First-order asymptotic results in channel coding such as $(\ref{first-order})$ provide relatively little insight into the design of practical communication systems which operate at finite blocklengths.
-Refined second- and third-order asymptotic studies are often used to shed additional light into the effects of finite/short blocklengths on the achievable coding performance.
-For example, a second-order refinement of $(\ref{first-order})$ is
+Shannon~\cite{review11} derived nonasymptotic upper and lower bounds on the minimum average error probability with application to the error-exponent regime, in which the rate $R$ is a constant independent of $n$.
+For rates approaching capacity, refined second- and third-order asymptotic studies based on the normal approximation are often used instead to shed additional light into the effects of finite/short blocklengths on the achievable coding performance \cite{strassen, 5290292, Polyanskiy2010,review13}.
+For example, a second-order refinement of $(\ref{first-order})$ is \cite[Theorem 5]{5290292}

 where $V(\Gamma)$ is the channel dispersion, $\Phi(\cdot)$ is the standard Normal CDF, and $r$ is called the \emph{second-order coding rate (SOCR)}.
 We also have a refined asymptotic expansion of the maximum rate $R^*(n,\epsilon, \Gamma)$ as a function of a fixed error probability $\epsilon \in (0, 1)$ as